Frequently Asked Questions

 Does it cost anything to participate in NextCorps Hardware Scaleup?

 No. The program itself is funded by the New York State Energy Research and Development Authority.
-However, you do need to cover your own travel expenses to attend weekly and monthly program meetings and events.
+NYSERDA and the administrators of the programs also do not take equity in your company.
+However, you do need to cover your own travel expenses to attend weekly and monthly program meetings and events, should in-person events become available if restrictions under COVID-19 lift.

 Can my startup attend educational sessions if we’re not a participant in Hardware Scaleup?